benchase1/roads/readme.txt

 Additional names such as business or bypass are not hyphenated.
 For example, I-90 business would be "i90bus".
 US 6 bypass would be "us6byp".
 Names such as "toll", "loop", or "spur" are not added.

 Exception to the above: Texas Spur and Loop Routes are added, and will be in the Texas file with names like "spur1" or "loop1".
 Other Texas routes added would be Farm / Ranch to Market ("farm1", ranch not used), Park ("park"), Recreation ("rec"), and Ranch Road 1 ("ranch1").

-All county roads will be added at a later date.
-When available, they can be accessed in the state's file with a name like "county1", replacing county with the county's name.
-Hyphen rules do apply.
-Virginia Secondary Routes will also be added later on.
-Connecticut's unsigned state routes (above 400) will be added initially.